choojun/sas/README.md

 [P11b2.sas](https://github.com/choojun/sas/blob/main/P11b2.sas) How to use PROC TIMESERIES to perform seasonal analysis

-Seasonality in a time series accounts for regular, recurring patterns that manifest at fixed time intervals.
+**Seasonality** in a time series accounts for regular, recurring patterns that manifest at fixed time intervals.
 These patterns are often associated with calendar time, such as daily, weekly, monthly, or yearly cycles.
+While the **residual**, also known as the error or irregular component, captures the random fluctuations or noise in the time series data that cannot be explained by the trend or seasonality.
+Residuals are the unexplained variability within the data, often reflecting the influence of unpredictable or external factors.

 The list of characteristics of the seasonality:
   * Regular Periodicity: Seasonal patterns occur at consistent time intervals, aligning with specific seasons, months, or days of the week.
   * Predictable Patterns: Seasonality can be anticipated and may exhibit similar patterns in different periods, making it valuable for forecasting.

+The list of characteristics of the residual:
+  * Random Variability: Residuals are typically random and uncorrelated, lacking any systematic patterns.
+  * Variations Not Accounted For: It represents the differences between observed values and the values predicted by the trend and seasonality components.

 [P11b3.sas](https://github.com/choojun/sas/blob/main/P11b3.sas) How to use PROC TIMESERIES to produce ODS graphics